Home > Engineering Services > Computer Vision

 GstCUDA is a RidgeRun developed GStreamer plug-in enabling easy CUDA algorithm integration into GStreamer pipelines.
 GstCUDA offers a framework that allows users to develop custom GStreamer elements that execute any CUDA algorithm.
 The GstCUDA framework is a series of base classes abstracting the complexity of both CUDA and GStreamer.

 GstCUDA offers a GStreamer plugin that contains a set of elements that are ideal for GStreamer/CUDA quick prototyping.
-Those elements consist in a set of filters with different input/output pads combinations that are run-time loadabile with an external custom CUDA library that contains the algorithm to be executed on the GPU on each video fram that passes through the pipeline.
+Those elements consist in a set of filters with different input/output pad combinations that are run-time loadable with an external custom CUDA library that contains the algorithm to be executed on the GPU on each video frame that passes through the pipeline.
 With GstCUDA, developers avoid writing elements from scratch, allowing them to focus on the algorithm logic, thus accelerating time to market.